 $60 family (2 adults, 2 children)

 Enjoy the sights and scents of the season as Adam shares his passion for native plants.
-Each tour finishes with the opportunity to sample some of the flavours found in the Forecourt Garden and around the Canberra region.
+Each tour finishes with the opportunity to sample some of the flavours found in the Kennedy Garden and around the Canberra region.